lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-api.md

 In order to render custom elements in Node, they must first be defined and registered with the global `customElements` API, which is a browser-only feature.
 As such, Lit SSR includes a DOM shim that provides the minimal DOM APIs necessary to render Lit on the server.
 (For a list of emulated APIs, see [DOM emulation](/docs/ssr/dom-emulation).)

-Lit SSR provides two different ways of rendering custom elements server-side: rendering in the [global scope](#global-scope) or via [VM modules](#vm-module), which utilizes Node's [`vm.Module`](https://nodejs.org/api/vm.html#class-vmmodule) which enables running code within V8 Virtual Machine contexts.
+Lit SSR provides two different ways of rendering custom elements server-side: rendering in the [global scope](#global-scope) or via [VM modules](#vm-module).
+VM modules utilizes Node's [`vm.Module`](https://nodejs.org/api/vm.html#class-vmmodule) API, which enables running code within V8 Virtual Machine contexts.
 The two methods differ primarily in how the DOM shim is loaded.

 When rendering in the global scope, shimmed DOM globals (like `window`, `HTMLElement`, `customElements`, etc.) are added directly to the Node.js global scope.
 This may cause unintended behaviors for other libraries.
 For instance, some libraries try to detect the running environment by checking for the presence of `window` in the global scope.
 In addition, all render requests also share the same global custom element registry, and any data that might be stored globally.